M17-Project/M17_spec/docs/application_layer.rst

 bits of it.
 The highest 16 bits of the counter are the remaining 16 bits of the NONCE field.
 FN field value is then used as the counter.
-The 16 bit frame counter and 40 ms frames can provide for over 43 minutes of streaming without rolling over the counter.
+The 16 bit frame counter and 40 ms frames can provide for over 20 minutes of streaming without rolling over the counter [#fn_roll]_.
 This method adapts 16-bit counter to the standard 32-bit CTR for the encryption.
 FN counter always start from 0 (zero).

+.. [#fn_roll] The effective capacity of the counter is 15 bits, as the
+              MSB is used for transmission end signalling

 The nonce value should be generated with a hardware random number generator or any other method of generating non-repeating